raspiblitz/raspiblitz/README.md

 * `gRPC` running on port 10009 (public) [DOC](https://api.lightning.community/)
 * `REST` running on port 8080 (public) [DOC](https://api.lightning.community/rest/index.html)

-If you activate Tor then your LND gRPC & REST APIs are also reachable publicly as a Hidden Service.
+If you activate Tor, then your LND gRPC & REST APIs will also be reachable publicly as a Hidden Service.

 ### Backup for On-Chain- & Channel-Funds

-Since LND v0.6 (and RaspiBlitz v1.2) a feature called Static-Channel-Backups is available.
+Since LND v0.6 (and RaspiBlitz v1.2), a feature called Static-Channel-Backups is available.
 Within RaspiBlitz this is used when a `channel.backup` file is mentioned.

-It's the best backup to protect the funds you put on your RaspiBlitz and into channel available yet - so it's recommended to make use of it.
+At this point in time, it is the best way to backup and protect your channel funds on RaspiBlitz - so it's recommended to make use of it.

-To recover your funds you need two things:
+To recover your funds this way, you will need two things:
-- the 24 words seed
+- the 24-word seed
 - the latest `channel.backup` file

-The word seed you got during wallet setup, to write it down and to keep it at a safe (offline) location.
+You should have written down the word seed during wallet setup; keep it at a safe (offline) location.
 The `channel.backup` is stored on the HDD and updated by LND every time a new channel is opened or closed.
-The latest version of this file is needed to recover all your funds (if possible).
+The latest version of this file is needed to recover all your funds.
 In case your HDD gets damaged, RaspiBlitz always keeps a copy of the latest version of the `channel.backup` file on the SD card within the sub-directories of: `/home/admin/.lnd/data/chain/`.

-If you want to get one step further in securing your funds against total fall-out of the RaspiBlitz (gets completely damaged, stolen or lost) then you can additional setup an off-location or cloud backup of the `channel.backup` file.
-The file itself is encrypted by your word seed - so it's OK to store the file to untrusted third parties for backup (if you want).
-The feature is still new ... here is how you can set it up -a t the moment the following two off-location options are available (and/or):
+If you want to go one step further in securing your funds against a total fall-out of the RaspiBlitz (such as if it gets completely damaged, stolen or lost), then you can take the additional step of creating an off-line or cloud backup of the `channel.backup` file.
+The file itself is encrypted by your word seed - so it's OK to store the file with untrusted third parties for backup (if you want).
+The feature is still new ... here is how you can set it up.
+At the moment, the following three options are available (and/or):

 #### A) DropBox Backup Target

-Acticate the StaticChannelBackup to DropBox in the `SERVICES` menu of your RaspiBlitz.
-It will ask you for the Dropbox-Authtoken - this is how you can get this token:
+Activate the StaticChannelBackup to DropBox in the `SERVICES` menu of your RaspiBlitz.
+It will ask you for the Dropbox-Authtoken.
+Here is how you can get this token:

 Go to your web browser, do the following:

-1. Go to https://www.dropbox.com/developers/apps/create and sign in
+1. Go to https://www.dropbox.com/developers/apps/create and sign in.

-1. Choose **Dropbox Api**
+1. Choose **Dropbox Api**.

     ![Dropbox API 1](https://raw.githubusercontent.com/vindard/lnd-backup/master/images/dropbox-1.png)

-1. Choose **App Folder**
+1. Choose **App Folder**.

     ![Dropbox API 2](https://raw.githubusercontent.com/vindard/lnd-backup/master/images/dropbox-2.png)

-1. Name your app and click **Create App** to proceed
+1. Name your app and click **Create App** to proceed.

     ![Dropbox API 3](https://raw.githubusercontent.com/vindard/lnd-backup/master/images/dropbox-3.png)

-1. On the settings page for your new app, scroll down to **OAuth 2** and click **Generate**
+1. On the settings page for your new app, scroll down to **OAuth 2** and click **Generate**.

     ![Dropbox API 4](https://raw.githubusercontent.com/vindard/lnd-backup/master/images/dropbox-4.png)

 1. You will now see a string of letters and numbers appear.
 This is your **Dropbox-Authtoken**.

-To test it - open or close a channel and check if you find a copy of `channel.backup` in your dropbox.
+To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` in your Dropbox.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 #### B) SCP Backup Target

 *You can also backup the SCB to your own server, but this needs manual setup:*

-In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'` can be set to activate this feature.
-On that remote server the publickey of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.
+In `/mnt/hdd/raspiblitz.conf`, the parameter `scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'` can be set to activate this feature.
+On that remote server, the public key of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.

-The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on init, show and transfer ssh-pubkey to a remote server.
+The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on initalization (init); it will show and transfer ssh-pubkey to a remote server.

-To test it - open or close a channel and check if you find a copy of `channel.backup` on your remote server.
+To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` on your remote server.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 #### C) Local Backup Target (USB Thumbdrive)

-*You can also backup the SCB to another local drive, e.g. an USB stick:*
+*You can also backup the SCB to another local drive, e.g. a USB stick:*

 You can use a small USB thumb drive (everything over 120MB is fine).
-Please dont use a second HDD/SSD for this because that might drain too much power and could hurt the security of your data more then it helps.
+Please don't use a second HDD/SSD for this, because that might drain too much power and could hurt the security of your data more than it will help.

-To activate this feature go to MAINMENU > SETTINGS > 'StaticChannelBackup on USB Drive' and follow the instructions.
+To activate this feature, go to `MAINMENU` > `SETTINGS` > `StaticChannelBackup on USB Drive` and follow the instructions.

-To test it - open or close a channel and check if you find a copy of `channel.backup` in the specified location.
+To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` in the specified location.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 ## Updating RaspiBlitz to new Version

 If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE` option from the main menu (choose `RELEASE` if asked) and follow the instructions.

-If you have a RaspiBlitz older then version v1.0 please [see here](FAQ.md).
+If you have a RaspiBlitz older then version v1.0, please [see here](FAQ.md).

-If you have a RaspiBlitz v1.0 or v1.1 or newer do the following:
+If you have a RaspiBlitz v1.0 or v1.1 or newer, do the following:

 * Main menu > OFF
 * Remove power
 * Remove SD card

-Now download the new RaspiBlitz SD card image and write it to your SD card .. yes you simply overwrite the old one, it's OK, the RaspiBlitz stores all your personal data on the HDD.
+Now download the new RaspiBlitz SD card image and write it to your SD card.
+Yes, you simply overwrite the old one, it's OK!
+The RaspiBlitz stores all your personal data on the HDD.
 See details about latest SD card image [here](#installing-the-software).

-*If you have done manual changes to the system (installed packages, added scripts, etc) you might need to do some preparations before overwriting your sd card - see [FAQ](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update).*
+*If you have done manual changes to the system (installed packages, added scripts, etc), you might need to do some preparations before overwriting your SD card - see [FAQ](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update).*

 If done successfully, simply put the SD card into the RaspiBlitz and power on again.
 Then follow the instructions on the display ... and don't worry, you don't need to re-download the blockchain again.